gsferreira/gsferreira.github.com/src/courses/test-driven-development-csharp.md

 What if I get stuck or have questions?
 </summary>
 <div class="pb-6 text-gray-600 dark:text-gray-300">
-The course includes detailed explanations and troubleshooting guides.
-Plus, you get access to our community where you can ask questions and share experiences with other learners.
+The course includes detailed explanations.
+Plus, you get access to our community, where you can ask questions and share experiences with other students.
+In any case, you can always reach out to me.
 </div>
 </details>
 </div>